Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Application to process industry

-One motivation for automating the composition and optimisation of MCPSs was the need for speeding up the process of developing soft-sensors, which are essentially predictive models based on easy-to-measure quantities used in the process industry.
-Our experience in this field comes from past involvement in multiple projects with chemical engineering companies.
-Raw data from chemical plants usually requires a considerable preprocessing and modelling effort.
+One motivation for automating the composition and optimisation of MCPSs was the need for speeding up the process of developing soft-sensors~\cite{Kadlec2009a}, which are predictive models based on easy-to-measure quantities used in the process industry.
+Main applications of soft-sensors are online prediction~\cite{Zhou2014}, process monitoring~\cite{Zhou2016} and fault detection~\cite{GeMing2008}.
+The most popular methods for process monitoring include Principal Component Analysis (PCA \cite{Jolliffe2002}) in a combination with a predictor, Multi-Layer Perceptron (MLP \cite{Qin1997}), Radial Basis Function (RBF \cite{Wang2006}) and Self Organizing Map (SOM \cite{Alhoniemi1999}). \cite{Kadlec2009a} show that there are indeed dozens of methods to build soft sensors and each of them with various hyperparameters.
+Our experience in this field comes from past involvement in multiple projects with chemical engineering companies~\cite{Kadlec2011,MartinSalvador2014,MartinSalvador2016a}.

+Raw data from chemical plants usually requires a considerable preprocessing and modelling effort~\cite{Lin2007,Budka2014}.
 Although some WEKA predictors include inner preprocessing such as removal of missing values or normalisation, as shown previously in~\cite{MartinSalvador2016}, many datasets need additional preprocessing to build effective predictive models.
 The fixed order of preprocessing nodes in the FULL search space has not been set arbitrarily -- it follows the preprocessing guidelines that are common in process industry when developing predictive models (see e.g.~\cite{Budka2014, Kadlec2009a}).